ctn-waterloo/website/ctn_waterloo/content/people/mariah-martin-shein.md

     - text: Github
       url: https://github.com/memarsh

 I'm interested in emotion, and how it affects learning.
+I'm developing a neural model of model-based reinforcement learning.